microsoft/devhome/CONTRIBUTING.md

 We will not accept or review PRs that add new features to Windows Customization without an associated issue that follows the `Windows Customization` template.

+For bug fixes, simply file an issue with the appropriate label and we'll take a look.
+If you are able to fix the bug, please indicate that in the issue and we'll be happy to review your PR.

 ### To spec or not to spec

 Some issues/features may be quick and simple to describe and understand.
 For such scenarios, once a team member has agreed with your approach, skip ahead to the section headed "Fork, Branch, and Create your PR", below.